 Revenue from the provision of member services is recognised on a straight line basis over the financial year.

-Sale of goods a.
-Revenue and Other Income (continued)
+Sale of good

 Revenue is recognised on transfer of goods to the customer as this is deemed to be the point in time when risks and rewards are transferred and there is no longer any ownership or effective control over the goods.

 Interest Income